Raising The Bar

 Making a Magical Experience

-Customer service tips from a 20-year career at Walt Disney World.
+Customer service expert Dennis Snow offers tips from 20 years working at Walt Disney World.